Destinations Italy Florence & Tuscany

 Must ordereggs + cappuccino

-Inside a former 19th-century homewares store on Via de' Ginori.
-Botanical decor, vaulted ceilings, plants everywhere.
-Mornings are for the brunch crowd; nights bring live jazz, cocktails, and a louder room.
+Half flower shop, half café, full restaurant after dark inside a former homewares store from 1896 on Via de' Ginori — botanical decor, vaulted ceilings, plants everywhere.
+Mornings are for brunch; nights bring live jazz and cocktails.
 Useful when you want something modern in a city that mostly doesn't do modern.

 San LorenzoAll-dayLive jazz at night